malramsay64/Crystal_Melting/notebooks/04_dynamics_interactive.md

 # Dynamics Summary

-This is a summary of the dynamics quantitites from a simulation presented in a way that is simple to check that the values are sensible before continuing with further analysis.
+This is a summary of the dynamics quantities from a simulation presented in a way that is simple to check that the values are sensible before continuing with further analysis.

 ```python
 import pandas as pd